Bond Collection Bathing Suit

 Joshua Bond, 2007

-Joshua Bond is the Costume Shop Manager, UVa Drama Department.
-He is also a nursing student at Piedmont Virginia Community College, Charlottesville, Virginia
+At the time he wrote this article, Joshua Bond was the Costume Shop Manager, University of Virginia Drama Department and also a nursing student at Piedmont Virginia Community College, Charlottesville, Virginia.

 Swim Wear History from the Vintage Fashion Guild